-acceptance of responsibility between the senior staff in the three specialties, surgery, anaesthesia and medical paediatrics, regarding this important aspect of patient management.
-It appears always to have been somebody else's job.
-The consultant staff in each one of the three departments, by failing to meet to agree lines of responsibility, generated a system in junior medical staff by the nursing staff on the basis of custom and practice rather than by patient observation and informed by individual patient need."
-In short, Mr Chairman, you might conclude that it was a mess and a potentially unsafe one, and the task of this hearing is to try and discover how it was allowed to occur.
-Mr Gilliland says that neither he nor his surgical team were aware of the Ward 6 practice of continuing preoperative fluid prescriptions post-operatively, because that's exactly what happened in Raychel.
-He concedes: "I would have to say, I should have known that.
-There were clinical director meetings where we might have discussed that issue, yet the frailties of that system were only exposed by Raychel's tragic death."
-And Professor Swainson is of the view that: "The consultant surgeons should have been clear with the nurses and the junior doctors on who was responsible for prescribing fluids to post-operative children and what fluids to prescribe."
-Another question, therefore, that arises,
+- patient management.
+It appears always to have been - somebody else's job.
+The consultant staff in each one - of the three departments, by failing to meet to agree - lines of responsibility, generated a system in - Altnagelvin Hospital where IV fluid prescriptions for 24 - 25 post-operative surgical patients were being dictated to

+1 junior medical staff by the nursing staff on the basis 2 of custom and practice rather than by patient 3 observation and informed by individual patient need."
+4 In short, Mr Chairman, you might conclude that it 5 was a mess and a potentially unsafe one, and the task of б this hearing is to try and discover how it was allowed 7 to occur.
+8 Mr Gilliland says that neither he nor his surgical 9 team were aware of the Ward 6 practice of continuing 10 preoperative fluid prescriptions post-operatively, 11 because that's exactly what happened in Raychel.
+He 12 concedes: 13 "I would have to say, I should have known that.
+14 There were clinical director meetings where we might 15 have discussed that issue, yet the frailties of that 16 system were only exposed by Raychel's tragic death."
+17 And Professor Swainson is of the view that: 18 "The consultant surgeons should have been clear with 19 the nurses and the junior doctors on who was responsible 20 for prescribing fluids to post-operative children and 21 what fluids to prescribe."
+22 Another question, therefore, that arises, 23 Mr Chairman, is: why did the clinical directors' 24 meetings fail to disclose and address that practice?
+25 And did that amount to a failure in clinical leadership and/or clinical governance?
+And what, if anything, has changed?